Request a callback from the Rap Interiors team

 Close form

 Your office layout design is a key part of your business operations.
-To ensure your team is productive, you must set up your space to support your unique working practices, and this can require a lot of planning depending on the size and nature of your business.
+To ensure your team is productive, you must set up your space to support your unique working practices, and this can require a lot of planning.

-In this blog, we explore different kinds of office layout and give examples of successful companies who are currently using them.
-From a sports tech company operating with a hybrid approach to an advertising agency with an office specifically for creative tasks, you’ll find plenty of layout ideas here.
+From a tech company operating with a hybrid approach to an advertising agency with an office that fosters creativity, you’ll find plenty of layout ideas here.
+Read on to learn more…

 1. Open Plan Departments

-The traditional open plan layout is still very popular due to its simplicity and the way it supports collaboration and skill sharing.
+The open plan layout is still popular due to its simplicity and the way it supports collaboration.
 This is particularly beneficial for businesses with employees that need to work closely together throughout the day.

-For example, one of Rap Interiors’ private clients, a corporate insurance company based in Manchester, operates with multiple tight-knit teams and required a departmental office layout.
-Rap achieved this with an open plan formation using banks of desks, with the departments broken up by storage planters.
+Based in Manchester, this corporate insurance company required a departmental office layout for its tight-knit team.
+This entailed creating an open plan formation using banks of desks, with the departments broken up by storage planters.

 See more of the open plan design here